--Trade in Spur-Sheriff Miller, of Concho county, was here last week, bringing an at-C. H. Scott, of Duck Creek, was in tached witness to appear before the town Wednesday after a few items grand jury in its investigation of the missing Stephenson boy.
-Sheriff Miller was of the same opinion that the boy had disappeared of his own volition, stating that in Concho county where the boy formerly resided, it was said that he had stated, after being brought home after running away, that if he ever got away again he would never be found. -Trade in Spur-For Sale or Will Trade-A good Spaulding Hack for wagon. -J. E. -Trade in Spur-Special Sunday dinners, at Highway Cafe. -Trade in Spur-W. F. Shugart, was in town Wednesday transacting business affairs and meeting with friends. -Trade in Spur- Parties wishing to secure federal The collar that Mr. Smith wore Porter, Sec-Treas.
-J. N. F. L. A. 35tf miles east of here.
-A message from -Trade in Spur--- Mrs. L. H. Perry, returned home his recovery is doubtful.
-For the Smith family no longer ful Saturday from an extent visit with G. M. Milsap, county commissionlow old hit or miss methods of buy- relatives and friends in Stephenville er, Precinct No. 2, came to Roby ing.
-They have learned the dollar- and other points in that part of the and surrendered to Sheriff Lambert, -Trade in Spur-G. H. Connell, of Fort Worth, ban- made by a number of citizens. ker adn capitalist, is in Spur this The Smiths of New Zealand and week the guest of his daughter and known here. -Trade in Spur- While in Afton the other day, J. N. Haney handed us two big cart- Bill) Seymour was found dead in wheels, resquesting that his subscrip- his bed.
-Heart trouble supposed to tion be marked up to this extent, be the cause. and which we are doing with plea- He leaves three boys and one girl sure and than ks. \\\Trade in Spur-Ol Taylor, of Duck Creek, was here new science-the science of spending. during the week trading and greeting ---Trade in Spur-H. F. Morris, from just over the day.
-Mr. Morris is making the race And the Smiths of this territory for commissioner of his precinct in W. J. Young, of north of Afton, W. H. Smith was considering getting fine shape. was in Spur Monday trading and in the campaign, but has not yet made ---Trade in Spur- \\\Trade in Spur- We don't know which is the greater town Monday.
-Some time ago he was over from Dickens the latter part evil candidates or the pink boll worm injured one of his eyes with a stick of the past week, trading and incident at the Highway Cafe.
-Bell Bros. since we have not had any experience of wood, and it was thought the sight ally furthering his campaign for rewould be destroyed.
-However, he election as prosecuting attorney.
-R. W. Dismuke, has been indispos- now has hope of the sight being sav- Attorney Worswick has been serving ed the past week, but is better now. ed, but can not be certain until the the county in an official capacity al- and in speaking of his crops stated Our County Agent, was out this eye is sufficiently healed to remove most since the very beginning, and that he now had prospects of makno doubt is today the best informed ing six hundered bales of cotton on man in the county as to historical I have a registered Percheron facts, progress and official records.
-The Wichita Singing Class, elected Stallion to stand the season on my When one wants legal, authoritative pecti it will, this one crop will re- -Trade in Spur-J. C. Weir, of four miles east of Spur was in town Monday. -Trade in Spurness in Spur Monday.
+-Trade in Spur-W. F. Shugart, was in town Wednesday transacting business affairs -Trade in Spur- FEDERAL-FARM LOANS A decade or so ago Mrs. Smith Parties wishing to secure federal Roby, June 11.-John McC Loan rates 5 1-2 per cent. -N. E. early last night at McCauley. -Trade in Spur---Mrs. L. H. Perry, returned home his recovery is doubtful.
+For the Smith family no longer for Saturday from an extent visit with G. M. Milsap, county commissionlow old hit or miss methods of buy- relatives and friends in Stephenville er, Precinct No. 2, came to Roby They have learned the dollar- and other points in that part of the and surrendered to Sheriff Lambert, -Trade in Spur-G. H. Connell, of Fort Worth, ban-made by a number of citizens. ker adn capitalist, is in Spur this The cause of the shooting is not week the guest of his daughter and known here. family, Mr. and Mrs. E. C. Edmonds. -Trade in Spur- While in Afton the other day, J. Sunday morning W. R. (Uncle tion be marked up to this extent, be the cause. and which we are doing with plea- He leaves three boys and one girl sure and than ks.
+Ol Taylor, of Duck Creek, was here lives in Post and lived with his father. new science-the science of spending. during the week trading and greeting Trade in Spur H. F. Morris, from just over the live with is a product of the influence line in Kent county, was here Satur- way Cafe and you'll be satisfied. tf day.
+Mr. Morris is making the race And the Smiths of this territory for commissioner of his precinct in W. J. Young, of north of Afton, W. H. Smith was considering getting fine shape. \\\Trade in Spur--tractive price. ---Trade in Spur- County Attorney B. G. Worswick, election as prosecuting attorney.
+Mammoth-Maltese Jack for servic. wick who is familiar with the ins estal of financial resources.
+Here 31-2t and outs of every official transaction. -Trade in Spurness in Spur Monday.